Membership Service Providers (MSP)

 How to generate MSP certificates and their signing keys?

 Openssl can be used to generate X.509 certificates and keys.
-Please note that Hyperledger Fabric does not support RSA key and certificates.

-The Hyperledger Fabric CA can also be used to generate the keys and certificates needed to configure an MSP.
+The Hyperledger Fabric CA can also be used to generate ECDSA keys and certificates needed to configure an MSP.
 Check out Registering and enrolling identities with a CA for more information about how to generate MSPs for nodes and organizations.

 Organizational Units